matthias-reis/carda-gatsby/content/articles/2022/08/rupture-by-lost-in-kiev.md

 ![Lost in Kiev – "Rupture"](https://storage.googleapis.com/cardamonchai-media/2022-08-02/lost-in-kiev-rupture-2-png-imagine-f8f8f8_b8b8b3_800_800/640.webp "Lost in Kiev – \"Rupture\"")

-The pandemic years have not passed, Lost in Kiev without a trace.
+As for all of us, the pandemic years have not passed, Lost in Kiev without a trace.
 But that hardly makes the band sound more pensive or brooding.
 On the contrary, their sound structures are even more well-considered, which results in an impressively precise picture of our time.

 Imaginative, playful, and permeated with gloomy clarity – that's how I'd describe "Rupture" in a nutshell.
 The band's fandom of science fiction, cyberpunk, and dystopian future fantasies is palpable at every moment.
 Futuristic keyboard sounds weave a unifying thread through the album's overall concept.